 I lead a talented group of 11 graduate students in development on this semester length project.
 We began development in Spring of 2019 with a release date of Fall 2019.
 SONO was designed as an alternative controller game for alt.ctrl.GDC 2020, which features a modified turntable as the interface.
 We set out to create an aesthetic, meditative experience, reminiscent of a Thatgamecompany title.
 Developing without tried-and-true design constraints while incorporating unique hardware presented new challenges and pushed our personal and professional growth.

-My role as Producer and vision holder was challenged by this project.
+My roles as vision holder and producer were challenged by this project.
 We elected to "go with the flow," as Sono would, and allowed the game to take its own shape.
 I modified our Agile production schedule to accommodate flux in game design, shortening sprints to a single week, and allowing the current state of the project dictate the next sprint's tasks.
 As Scrum Master, I kept these meetings productive, yet collaborative, and encourage cross-discipline communication, which resulted in a cohesive team understanding of the core design pillars.
 I allocated a few peers to a Research & Development team, which allowed us to create, play with, and fine tune new mechanics.
 This resulted in a unique player experience, with an equally unique controller.

 Additionally, I created and managed the project backlog, prioritizing and assigning tasks appropriately to my team.
 I regularly delivered EP presentations and progress summaries to the product owner.
 I designed the narrative for SONO, and ensured its clarity in mechanics and aesthetics throughout development.
 As the vision holder, I created and maintained the narrative, player and world mechanics, and sound design documents to ensure a cohesive product.